 The Qt License Service

 Coco uses the Qt License Server system for license management.
-It consists of a License Server that holds the licenses and a License Service program that gets the licenses from the License Server.
+It consists of the following components:

-The License Service resides on the same machine as the program that uses the licenses (known as the License Client), while the License Server is in general on a separate machine.
-The default License Server is the Qt License Server at https://qls.qt.io, but a customer can also set up a License Server on-premise.
+The License Service resides on the same machine as the License Client, while the License Server is in general on a separate machine.

 The setup of the License Service depends on the Coco version and whether there is already a Qt system installed:

-• If there is already a Qt system with a commercial license installed at the machine on which Coco runs, then Coco will use the License Service of the Qt system.
+• If there is already a Qt installation with a commercial license on the machine on which Coco runs, then Coco will use the License Service of the Qt installation.

-• A stand-alone Coco installation can use the License Service tools that are bundled with it.
+• If no such installation exists, a stand-alone Coco installation can use the License Service tools that are bundled with it.

 • Legacy systems (before Coco 7.4.0) cannot use the Qt License Service directly.
 For them, a separate cocolicserver package contains a special version of the cocolicserver program that translates Qt licenses to the old format.